necauqua/noita-dll-injection/readme.md

 go to "Manage" -> "Browse local files".
 This will open the correct folder, just drag the DLL over there.

-> [!NOTE] Linux
+> [!NOTE]
-> Because of the way Proton changes how DLLs are loaded, for this to work on
+> On Linux, due to the way Proton changes how DLLs are loaded, for this to work
-> Linux you need to set `WINEDLLOVERRIDES=winmm=n,b %command%` in the game
+> you need to set `WINEDLLOVERRIDES=winmm=n,b %command%` in the game launch
-> launch options in Steam in addition to adding the DLL in the game folder
+> options in Steam in addition to adding the DLL in the game folder.
-> for this to work.

 ## How it works
 DLL injection is a simple technique where you "trick" an executable into